CLayer-dev/docs/README.md

-# Core Layer Documentation
+# CLayer Documentation

-Official documentation for Core Layer - a high-performance EVM-compatible blockchain built with Delegated Proof-of-Stake consensus, delivering efficient throughput and security for DeFi, NFTs, and enterprise applications.
+Official documentation for CLayer - a high-performance EVM-compatible blockchain built with Delegated Proof-of-Stake consensus, delivering efficient throughput and security for DeFi, NFTs, and enterprise applications.

 ## 🚀 Build Status